Lemonade has the cheapest renters insurance quotes in Colorado — a policy costs $8 per month, on average.

 The average cost of renters insurance in Colorado is $14 per month, or $166 per year.

 Renters in Colorado pay $4 per month less for insurance than the average national cost, which is $215.

 Compare Renters Insurance Quotes from Providers in Colorado

 Lemonade renters insurance is a great option for convenience-minded shoppers.
-Using Lemonade's online quote form, we found that you can request a quote, receive coverage and finalize your payment in under 10 minutes.
+Using Lemonade's online quote form, you can request a quote, receive coverage and finalize your payment in under 10 minutes.
 Its claims process is equally as fast — simple claims are often paid within a few minutes.

 Best renters insurance for military personnel: USAA